Fun things to do in Miami for kids that won’t break the bank!

 And of course we couldn’t leave the Keys without some famous Key Lime Pie!

 We got this slice to-go from Mrs. Mac’s Kitchen II.
-We ate it back in our hotel room and it was totally incredible.
+We ate it back in our hotel room and it was incredible.

-4) Frost Museum of Science
+Frost Museum of Science

 We were able to get free admission to the incredible Frost Museum of Science in downtown Miami by showing my membership card and ID.